W2Codam/ft_galaxy/README.md

 ## Foreword

 Have you ever watched the movie Wall-E?
 No?
 Leave and come back when you did.
 I'll wait.
-If you did watch it Wall-E, congrats!
+If you did watch it, congrats!
 You finished the project.

 Kidding aside, it is the perfect movie to inspire you; especially the first [few seconds](https://www.youtube.com/watch?v=nLx_7wEmwms).
 Also checkout Stellaris, Elite Dangerous and Spore while you're at it, spoiler alert, they all contain galaxies.